ConventionCatCorp/concat-docs/docs/guides/convention_checklist.md

   <ul>
     <li><input type="checkbox" />Verify that the convnetion is okay with having user's accounts redacted after the convention is over (The 'nukeme' setting)</li>
   </ul>
+  <div><input type="checkbox" />Add additional addons for swag pickup for Sponsor+ registration levels.
+It is recommended that only a single "Swag" bag product is added, as the cashiers will have to individually mark each item as picked up.</div>
 </div>

 ## Before first day of registration